ridwanraharja/cms-trus/README.md

 This command will generate a dist as build folder in the root of your template that you can upload to your server.

 ## Tons of React Tailwind Components for Dashboard

 React and Tailwind are two popular technologies that have taken the web development world by storm.
 React is a JavaScript library for building user interfaces, while Tailwind is a utility-first CSS framework that makes it easy to style web applications.
-TailAdmin React Offers 200+ Essential React + Tailwind CSS UI Components that you copy-paste and use with your dashboard projects.
+Admin React Offers 200+ Essential React + Tailwind CSS UI Components that you copy-paste and use with your dashboard projects.
 That includes - charts, graphs, navbars, tabs, buttons, cards, tables, profile, tabs, forms, modals, app pages, calender, web apps example templates and more... for React and Styled using Tailwind CSS

 ## Update Logs